yankai364/Pirate-Dash-360-Tutorial/readme.md

 1. Open Spark AR Studio.

-2. On the left navigation pane, click **Open** and open `/starter/starter.arproj` to open the project.
+2. On the left navigation pane, click **Open** and select `/starter/starter.arproj` to open the project.

 3. From here you can view the Scene environment that we will be working with.
 Proceed to import the pirate object:

-4. Click **+Add Asset** on the bottom left of the side navigation drawer, followed by **Import From Computer....** Select file `/starter/objects/pirate/scene.gltf` to import the Pirate asset.
+4. Click **+Add Asset** on the bottom left of the side navigation drawer, followed by **Import From Computer....** Select `/starter/objects/pirate/scene.gltf` to import the Pirate asset.

-5. Repeat Step 3 for `/treasure-chest/chest-anim.fbx`, `/tile/blockHalf.fbx` and `/directions/scene.gltf` under `/starter/objects` to import tiles, directions and treasure assets.
+5. Repeat Step 3 for `/treasure-chest/chest-anim.fbx`, `/tile/blockHalf.fbx` and `/directions/scene.gltf` under `/starter/objects` to import tiles, directions and treasure assets respectively.
 You should see the following:

 <p align="center"><img src="img/assets_file_structure.jpg" width="30%"/></p>